Mark Travers: Early career

-Travers’ first youth club was Confey in Leixlip, he then moved on to Lucan United, before spending a season at Cherry Orchard and 6 months at Shamrock Rovers.
+Travers' first youth club was Confey in Leixlip, he then moved on to Lucan United, before spending a season at Cherry Orchard and 6 months at Shamrock Rovers.

 AFC Bournemouth

 Travers signed for English club AFC Bournemouth in July 2016, aged 17.
 He joined Weymouth on loan in August 2017, scoring on his debut.
 The loan ended in January 2018.

 In July 2018 he signed a new "long-term" contract with Bournemouth.

 He made his debut for Bournemouth on 4 May 2019 in a 1–0 win over Tottenham Hotspur.
 Upon doing so, he became the first teenage goalkeeper since Joe Hart in 2006 to start a Premier League match, and made a number of saves to help the club record its first ever victory over Tottenham, with Travers keeping a clean sheet and receiving Man of the Match for his performance.
 He was later selected by BBC pundit Garth Crooks in his 'Team of the Week'.

-On 15 July 2019, Travers signed a new long term contract at Bournemouth.
+On 15 July 2019, Travers signed a new long-term contract at Bournemouth.

 He moved on loan to Swindon Town in January 2021.
 He was recalled by Bournemouth on 11 February 2021, having made eight appearances.

 Following the departure of Asmir Begović, Travers began the 2021–22 season as Bournemouth's first choice goalkeeper, beginning with a 2–2 draw with West Brom on the opening day of the campaign.
 Travers started all but one of the Cherries' opening 14 games, an unbeaten run which included a club record-setting six away games in a row without conceding a goal.
 For his performances in September 2021, Travers was nominated for the club's player of the month award, losing out to Gary Cahill.
 In June 2022 he signed a new five-year contract with Bournemouth.

+Travers joined Stoke City on loan for the 2023–24 season.
+He made 14 appearances for Stoke before he was recalled by Bournemouth on 27 October 2023 after an injury sustained by Neto.

+On 29 January 2025, Travers signed on loan for Middlesbrough until the end of the 2024-25 season.

+Everton

+On 15 July 2025, Travers signed for Premier League club Everton on a four-year deal.